 If you are planning on staying somewhere for 5 days, 7 days may actually work out only slightly more expensive.
 Similarly, if you were planning on exploring a specific region for a month, you may find that it is significantly cheaper to base yourself in one place and take day trips out from there instead of ‘hopping’ from one location to another.

 If you stay in a popular tourist destination, your daily expenditure can quickly mount up if you find yourself dining out at restaurants a lot.
 This can be especially annoying since you will more than likely find that you pay a premium to eat at tourist trap places where the food is not such good quality.

-Whereas in an authentic Greek taverna you can pay 6 euros for a generous slice of moussaka and just a couple of euros for some wine, in touristy areas you’ll find yourself paying upwards of 15 euros.
+In a homely Greek taverna in residential areas, you can pay 6 euros for a generous slice of moussaka and just a couple of euros for a carafe of wine.
+However, in touristy areas you will find yourself paying upwards of 15 euros.

 Shop at Local Markets

-In Athens and other Greek towns and cities, we have “laiki” farmers markets.
+Athens and other Greek cities and towns have weekly farmers’ markets (“laiki”).
 These pop-up markets are held in various neighbourhoods on specific days of the week.

 Here, you can pick up lots of excellent quality fruits and vegetables, as well as some delectable homemade treats like jams, cakes, and pastries.
 You can buy huge portions of sweet fresh tomatoes or kilos of oranges for less than a euro.

 Shopping at the local markets is a great cultural experience as well as a money-saving opportunity.
 Check with your accommodation host as to where your nearest market is and when it is held.